We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Additionally, honey has a low pH level.
 This works to pull moisture away from bacteria, causing the bacteria to get dehydrated and die off.

 To use honey as an antibiotic, apply it directly to the wound or infected area.
 The honey can help kill off the bacteria and aid in the healing process.
 If possible, opt for raw Manuka honey.
 This form of honey offers the most health benefits.
 You can purchase raw Manuka honey here.

 You can also ingest honey to aid in the treatment of internal infections.
 Simply swallow a whole tablespoon or stir it into a warm cup of herbal tea for a soothing treat.

 Honey is generally safe to use on the skin or in the body, though you should never give honey to an infant under 1 years old.
-Instead, consult your doctor for an appropriate alternative.
+Instead, consult your healthcare provider for an appropriate alternative.

 Garlic is generally safe to ingest, but large doses might cause internal bleeding.
 Up to two cloves per day is considered an acceptable dosage.
 If you’re taking a garlic supplement, be sure to follow the dosage directions as provided.

-If you’re taking blood-thinning medication, consult your doctor before using garlic as an antibiotic.
+If you’re taking blood-thinning medication, consult your healthcare provider before using garlic as an antibiotic.
 Large doses of garlic can amplify the effects of this medication.

 You can also apply garlic concentrate directly to a wound or blemish.

 Many people are familiar with myrrh, but its ability to ward off harmful germs isn’t as widely known.